 Why Intensive Treatment for Obsessive-compulsive and Anxiety disorders works

-Soon after Meyer, other the research labs led by Stanley Rachman, Paul Emmelkamp and Edna Foa all started publishing studies on what eventually became called exposure and response prevention (ERP).
+Some time after Meyer, other the research labs led by Stanley Rachman, Paul Emmelkamp and Edna Foa started publishing studies on what eventually became called exposure and response prevention (ERP).
 Behavioral scientists started to migrate treatment to outpatients, typically done in sessions once a week.
 But relatively quickly, it became clear that daily treatment for a short period of time was extremely effective and in addition, for some patients, once a week of ERP did not seem to be sufficient (Steketee, 1987).
+Since those early days, intensive treatment has become a mainstay for treating OCD, yielding improvements in weeks rather than years.

 References